ArminMemar/ArminMemar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello.
 I'm Armin.
-I'm a 16-year-old high school student and trying to learn programming.
-I'm interested in the fields of AI, machine learning, and robotics.
+I'm a high school student and trying to improve my skills in programming.
+I'm interested in the fields of AI, machine learning, and data science.
 - I'm currently working with Python.
 - I wanna start working on back-end.
 - I'm learning how to use Python for robotics projects.